 With a single proclamation on the 28th of August 1963, Martin Luther King joined the rank of people who took part in shaping the modern world with their words and actions.
 “I Have a Dream” is a public speech that was delivered by American civil rights activist, Martin Luther King Jr. during the March on Washington for Jobs and Freedom in which he called for civil and economic rights and an end to racism.
-Delivered to over 250,000 civil rights supporters from the steps of the Lincoln Memorial in Washington, D.C., the speech was a defining moment of the civil rights movement.
+Delivered to over 250,000 civil rights supporters from the steps of the Lincoln Memorial in Washington, D.C., the speech was a defining moment of the American civil rights movement.

 Push Your Dreams Confidently!